objectbox/objectbox-generator/README.md

 # ObjectBox Generator

-Current version: 4.0.0
+Current version: 5.0.0-rc1

 ObjectBox is a superfast cross-platform object-oriented database.
-ObjectBox Generator produces code for ObjectBox C, C++ and Go APIs (more languages to be supported in the future).
+ObjectBox Generator produces code for the ObjectBox SDKs of the following programing languages:

-This greatly simplifies using ObjectBox in your favourite language.
+* Go: integrated via `go:generate` and annotations in Go sources (no need to run the generator manually)
+* C and C++: reads FlatBuffers schema files (`.fbs`); integrated via CMake
+* JavaScript/TypeScript: preview based on FlatBuffers schema files (`.fbs`) generates JavaScript code;
+  for now, you need to run the generator manually.

 ## Download